tommysundstrom/DevonThink-helper/README.txt

 The biggest hurdle is to figure out the syntax for the commands, since the documentation is weak or nonexistent.
-Also, you can often guess the syntax if you know the corresponding AppleScript command, and I often find myself reading the DevonThink AppleScript dictionary in order to figure out how different commands works.
+Also, you can often guess the syntax if you know the corresponding AppleScript command, and I often find myself reading the DevonThink AppleScript dictionary in order to figure out how different commands works and what arguments they expect.

 The .h file can also be a source of insight.
 Instructions on how to produce it here: http://www.fscript.org/documentation/SystemWideScriptingWithFScript/index.htm